taekwonzysong/AI4Soil/README.md

 - GRW_solver.ipynb: a visualization of GRW results presented in Figure 5 of our manuscript
 - DRW_solver.ipynb: a visualization of DRW results presented in Figure 5 of our manuscript

-## 4. REFERENCES & ACKNOWLEDGEMENTS
+## 4. REFERENCES & ACKNOWLEDGEMENT

 Our DRW idea was inspired by the Global Random Walk concept proposed in:
 1. Suciu, N., Illiano, D., Prechtel, A., Radu, F. A., 2021.
 Global random walk solvers for fully coupled flow and transport in saturated/unsaturated porous media, Advances in Water Resources 152 (2021) 103935.
 2. Suciu, N., 2019.
 Diffusion in Random Fields: Applications to Transport in Groundwater, Springer.

 Credit is also given to the following GitHub repository:
-2. Suciu, N., Illiano, D., Prechtel, A., Radu, F. A., 2021. https://github.com/PMFlow/RichardsEquation
+3. Suciu, N., Illiano, D., Prechtel, A., Radu, F. A., 2021. https://github.com/PMFlow/RichardsEquation

 ## 5. HOW TO CITE US